OOP2018/contacts-lite/README.md

 This project is an example of how to save objects to a database using Object Relational Mapping (ORM) and the the [ORMLite][ORMLite] framework.
+It also shows how to use an embedded [H2][H2] database that can be easily created and initialized.

 ORM performs these operations: